 - 1/2 tsp vanilla extract

-- Preheat oven to 350 degrees.
-In a mixing bowl whisk together flour, baking powder, baking soda, salt cinnamon, nutmeg and ginger for 20 seconds, set aside.
+Preheat oven to 350 degrees.
+In a mixing bowl whisk together flour, baking powder, baking soda, salt cinnamon, nutmeg, ginger and cloves for 20 seconds, set aside.

-- Divide batter among 12 paper lined muffins cups, filling each about 3/4 full and adding a heaping 1/4 cup batter to each well.
-Bake in preheated oven 20 - 24 minutes until toothpick inserted into cupcake comes out clean.
-Cool in muffin tin several minutes then transfer to a wire rack to cool completely before frosting.
+Divide batter among 14 paper lined muffins cups, filling each about 3/4 full.
+Bake in preheated oven 18 - 22 minutes until toothpick inserted into cupcake comes out clean.
+Cool in muffin tin several minutes then transfer to a wire rack and cool about 10 minutes.
+Then transfer to an airtight container to finish cooling (this just helps seal in moisture and keep them really moist).